British Newspapers Online

 The Sunday Mirror was founded in 1915 as the Sunday Pictorial, but took its present name in 1963.

-Like its namesake the Daily Mirror, it’s a left-wing populist tabloid newspaper with little in the way of hard news.
-Oddly, it’s owned by the same publisher (currently Trinity Mirror Group) as The People, an almost identical paper in every way, and has been for several years.
+Like its close namesake the Daily Mirror, it’s a left-wing populist tabloid newspaper with little in the way of hard news.
+Oddly, it’s owned by the same publisher (Trinity Mirror plc) as The People, an almost identical paper in every way, and has been for several years.

 There are four editions: